FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/wbc_liquid_application.md

 - account: Primary Key, Asset Account(string type)
 - asset_value: Amount of assets(uint256 type)

-where account is the primary key, which is the field that needs to be passed in when operating the table, and the blockchain queries the matching records in the table based on the primary key field.。Storage representation for example below:
+where account is the primary key, which is the field that needs to be passed in when operating the table, and the blockchain queries the matching records in the table based on the primary key field。Storage representation for example below:

 | account | asset_value |
 |---------|-------------|